The Beginner’s Guide to Savings {Week 2}: Create a Budget

 3. Take some time to self-reflect

+This step may be the hardest, but it is also the most important.
 Maybe you’ve realized it is time to cut up your credit cards, or, at the very least, put them on ice.
 (Fill a bowl with water, put your credit cards in, and freeze.
 If nothing else, it will slow you down!)
 Maybe you’re ready to start packing a lunch instead of going out or to give up cable.
 What you spend your money on is a very personal decision that only you can determine for yourself (or with your spouse.)

 4. Track your spending

-The last page of the PDF packet is an expense tracker.
-Print out as many as you need, and use it to keep track of everything you spend.
+Keep track of everything you spend.
 At the end of each day, and then again at the end of each week, go over your expenses to make sure you are staying on track.
 The more frequently you “check in,” the less likely you will be to let your spending get out of control.
 Little things add up quickly!

 * * *

 Keep in mind, once again, that I am not a financial expert.
 You are welcome to use these worksheets to help you–they are what make sense to me–but there are lots of other budgeting books, worksheets, & software available that might work for you better.
-In fact, you may remember Jesse Mecham from YouNeedaBudget.com, who guest posted twice last month during Take 5 in June.
+In fact, you may remember Jesse Mecham from YouNeedaBudget.com, who guest posted twice last month.
 Jesse is a budgeting whiz and created an awesome budgeting software program called–you guessed it–You Need a Budget!
 If you or your spouse are more computerized record-keeping kind of people, you might want to check it out!
 (And if you didn’t have a chance to read his 5 Tips for Talking to Your Spouse About Finances, do it right now!)

 * * *